msauterey/Machine-Learning-in-Matlab/README.md

 Materials cover the following topics:

-- Linear Regression with one or multiple variable
+- Linear Regression (with one or multiple variables)